swe4s-fall-2024/py-libraries/README.md

-# py-libraries
+# Introduction to Python libraries

-Introduction and demo to Python libraries
+Check out the `libraries-intro-and-pandas.ipynb` notebook.